-Our future effective income tax rate depends on various factors, such as tax legislation, the geographic composition of our pre-tax income, non-deductible expenses incurred in connection with acquisitions, research and development credits as a percentage of aggregate pre-tax income, the domestic manufacturing deduction, non-taxable or non-deductible increases or decreases in the assets held within our Executive Deferred Savings Plan, the tax effects of employee stock activity and the effectiveness of our tax planning strategies.
+Our future effective income tax rate depends on various factors, such as tax legislation, the geographic composition of our pre-tax income, the amount of our pre-tax income as business activities fluctuate, non-deductible expenses incurred in connection with acquisitions, research and development credits as a percentage of aggregate pre-tax income, the domestic manufacturing deduction, non-taxable or non-deductible increases or decreases in the assets held within our Executive Deferred Savings Plan, the tax effects of employee stock activity and the effectiveness of our tax planning strategies.

-We incurred \$15.2 million and \$12.0 million in additional tax expense during the fiscal year ended June 30, 2011 and 2010, respectively, due to shortfalls from employee stock activity.
+We had cumulative windfalls in excess of shortfalls of approximately \$6.9 million during the fiscal year ended June 30, 2013.
+We incurred \$11.9 million and \$15.2 million in additional tax expense during the fiscal years ended June 30, 2012 and 2011, respectively, due to shortfalls from employee stock activity.
 Windfall tax benefits arise when a company's tax deduction for employee stock activity exceeds book compensation for the same activity.
 A shortfall arises when the tax deduction is less than book compensation.
 Windfalls are recorded as increases to capital in excess of par value.
 Shortfalls are recorded as decreases to capital in excess of par value to the extent that cumulative windfalls exceed cumulative shortfalls.
 Shortfalls in excess of cumulative windfalls are recorded as provision for income taxes.

-For the fiscal year ending June 30, 2012, cumulative shortfalls from employee stock activity may continue to exceed cumulative windfalls from employee stock activity, and we may therefore report higher provision for income taxes as a result.
-Because we cannot determine all of the factors that will enter into our income tax expense computation for the fiscal year ending June 30, 2012, we cannot currently estimate this impact on our tax rate for the next fiscal year.
+For the fiscal year ending June 30, 2014, cumulative shortfalls from employee stock activity may exceed cumulative windfalls from employee stock activity, and we may therefore report higher provision for income taxes as a result.
+Because we cannot determine all of the factors that will enter into our income tax expense computation for the fiscal year ending June 30, 2014, we cannot currently estimate this impact on our tax rate for the next fiscal year.

 In the normal course of business, we are subject to tax audits in various jurisdictions, and such jurisdictions may assess additional income or other taxes against us.
 Although we believe our tax estimates are reasonable, the final determination of tax audits and any related litigation could be materially different from our historical income tax provisions and accruals.
-The results of an audit or litigation could have a material adverse effect on our results of operations or cash flows in the period or periods for which that determination is made
+The results of an audit or litigation could have a material adverse effect on our results of operations or cash flows in the period or periods for which that determination is made.